Get started

 Interoperability with other software

-When debugging issues where Tailscale doesn’t work, we generally start by trying to identify how your machine or network is different and what other software you’re running on the machine that’s apparently conflicting.
+When debugging issues where Tailscale doesn't work, we generally start by trying to identify how your device or network is different and what other software you're running on the device that's apparently conflicting.
+Here are some general questions to consider:

 A non-exhaustive list of other software that may or may not cause problems, depending on OS/versions/configs: